 The problem is that this mode is fiddly as all hell, combining the worst of Resident Evil tank controls with a view and gameplay pace totally unsuited for it.
 I tried to adjust to using this as the main control scheme, but despite its imprecision, mouse mode is so much faster.
 Being able to switch between the two on the fly makes the game playable, when it flatly wouldn’t be if you were stuck with one or the other.
 There are modifier keys to allow Lotos to roll left and right, or flip forward or back, but lining these up is just as awkward as it is in Crusader.
 The fantasy of tumbling out behind some boxes with gun ready doesn’t match up with the frustrations of getting the angle right and aiming quickly.

-One extra note – the in-game controls won’t tell you how to jump, which is immediately crucial.
+One extra note – the in-game controls won’t tell you how to jump, which is needed from the first screen.
 Double-clicking right mouse in mouse control mode will hop up on ledges as tall as Lotos’ head.
 If you can’t make the jump, or aren’t close enough to the edge, Lotos will shrug her shoulders and huff about it.
 This also extends to ledges you can jump on, but just don’t have the cursor on the right spot, or Lotos’ rotation lining up correctly.
 It’s hard to get into the game when it’s often a chore to simply move around its levels, and even more so when there are better, similar games out there.

 In reality?
 It… just was never an issue.
 The game starts with a 20 minute time limit to find the first boss (never displayed, but sporadically announced by a computer voice).
 You can do it in 10 with no idea where to go beyond what the first mission screen tells you.
 From there, the manual directly states that you’ll have “hours” between assassinations, and I think they literally mean it.
-I started becoming convinced I’d messed the game up somewhere and this was no longer a true representation of how it played when there it was, out of the blue, after spending hours mapping the sewer levels – 30 real-time minutes to off the next guy I was already heading for.
+I started becoming convinced I’d messed the game up somewhere and this was no longer a true representation of how it played.
+Suddenly, there it was – after spending hours mapping the sewer levels – an announcement of 30 real-time minutes to off the next guy I was already heading for.
+The clock had indeed been running the whole time, it was just absurdly generous.
 If you’re willing to scout/map ahead and then reload a save, I bet you’ll never hear the countdown announcement and the safety of Lotos’ pooper will be ironclad.

 After nuking the first boss, you’ll be introduced to a prototype “trained metal” suit.
 This gives Lotos the golden sheen seen in the promo art, and drains energy steadily while letting you absorb more hits.
 If you ever run out of energy, Lotos goes back to her default black suit.
 To regain that energy, you’re asked to blow open power boxes and walk into the sparks.
-Quoting Dumaine, it’s “good for the suit but bad for you.”
+Quoting Dumaine, it’s “good for the suit, but bad for you.”
 This creates a strange system where you have to sacrifice health for armor, while trusting that you’ll be able to find health pickups further ahead.
-I often didn’t, making this extra resource management feel like an unnecessary addition.
+I often didn’t, making this extra resource management feel like an unnecessary pain.
+That armor is too useful to ignore, though, especially when upgraded.

-There’s a pretty great CD soundtrack here, giving equal parts thumping techno and background ambiance as you explore the city.
+There’s a pretty great CD soundtrack, giving equal parts thumping techno and background ambiance as you explore the city.
 It’s almost entirely cancelled out by enemies that have the same issue that made Postal almost unbearable.
 For whatever reason, enemies repeat their handful of lines almost nonstop and layered over each other.
 Guards announce “Subdue the intruder!”
-Eugenics nurses repeat “We need a union!”
+Eugenics nurses gripe “We need a union!”
 Mutants in the sewer regurgitate a hellish cacophony of wheezes and mutterings.
-It’s definitely not a compatibility issue with modern systems, it just seems like everyone at Kronos and Playmates heard this endless bleating and decided “Yep!
+It’s definitely not a compatibility issue with modern systems (as I tested on real 90s hardware), it just seems like everyone at Kronos and Playmates heard this endless bleating and decided “Yep!
 Sounds great!”

 The ending seems rushed and unfinished as well.
-After a pretty impotent showdown with The Martinet, you and Dumaine decide to continue working together in a series of communication screens laid over the last frame of the final battle.
+After a pretty impotent showdown with The Martinet, you and Dumaine decide to continue working together in a series of communication screens lazily laid over the last frame of the final battle.
+No CG cutscene, no voice work.
 I suppose it’s setting up a sequel that would answer more questions about the “Dark Cyphers” that end up being this game’s big mystery, but very little seems to get resolved here.
 No lost memories are recovered, nothing is learned about Dumaine.
-I can’t even confidently tell you why The Martinet wanted those leaders killed, except maybe because they discovered the Cyphers.
+I can’t even confidently tell you why The Martinet wanted those leaders killed, except maybe because they discovered the Cyphers, and I only have a vague grasp of what those are supposed to be anyway.

 You can allegedly run Meat Puppet on Windows 10, but any configuration I tried left parts of the screen black.
 DXWnd worked well enough, but wasn’t playing the CD sound.
 A PCem solution gave CD music and enough compatibility to finish the whole game, but ran at a slower framerate and was too choppy for 800×600.